Daniel-KM/Omeka-S-module-Ark/README.md

 > than the previous repository.__

 [Ark & Noid] is a module for [Omeka S] that creates and manages [ark identifiers].
-They can be used in urls the admin and the public sides with the module [Clean Url].
+They can be used in urls the admin and the public sides directly.
+For example, the url of an item may be https://example.com/s/site/ark:/99999/bapZs2 instead of https://example.com/s/site/item/1.
+Combined with module [Clean Url], all item urls can be used anywhere.

 The [ark identifiers] can replace the default [cool URIs] of each record, that corresponds to the simple number of a row in a table of the database.